dalpd/servant-persistent-resurrections/README.md

 # servant-persistent-starter
-A barebones template for Servant with Persistent.
+A template for Servant with Persistent.